 Henri was running her finger along a line of text.
 “If you would all kindly be quiet, I may have a snowball’s chance of delivering on your ridiculously high expectations.”

-Kane glanced around.
+Kane glanced around, searching for the best route to head off Q’assog-tha before she got to the coast.
 Nearby was a side road with a sign that read: ‘Jones Beach’.

-Driving towards the sign, he spun the truck’s wheels and sped off down the gravel road.
+Heading towards the sign, he spun the truck’s wheels and sped off down the dirt road.

 Henri looked up from the Necromonicon.
-“I’m a genius!”
+“I’ve got it!”

 “What you got?”

 “Ys-kar.
 It’s a black spear that was part of the horn of a Supreme Being Cthulhu killed in one of his great battles.
-Apparently, the essence of Cthulhu still clings to it, which is what drew Q’assog-tha to it.”
+Apparently, the essence of Cthulhu still clings to it, which is what drew Q’assog-tha to it in the summoning spell.”